 In May 2021, our Board of Directors granted 8,750 stock options to Mr. McMaude.
 The stock options are divided into time-vesting options (50% of the stock options granted) and performance-vesting options (50% of the stock options granted, of which 50% are 2.0x performance-vesting stock options and 50% are 2.5x performance-vesting stock options).
-The grant date fair value, calculated in accordance with Topic 718, for this award is reported in the Summary Compensation Table.
+The grant date fair value, calculated in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation, or Topic 718, for this award is reported in the Summary Compensation Table.
 Additional details regarding the equity award described above, including grant date and exercise price, are provided under "Executive Compensation Tables-Outstanding Equity Awards at December 31, 2022."